tomzox/ST_assembly/docs/editor.md

 ## Key bindings

 This section lists all special keys understood by the editor.
-As you can see, the editor does not have commands directly bound to keys.
+As you can see, the editor does not have commands directly bound to keys (except if assigned to function keys).
 Instead most of the following keys help edit the characters on screen.
-After changing the content on screen, you can send the content of one line by pressing the Return key.
+After changing the content on screen, you can enter the content of one line as a command by pressing the Return key.
 In particular, for editing content you would first list a number of lines on screen (see next section), then use the following to make changes to the lines.
 For each modified line you need to press Return within that line to update it in memory - else the changes have no effect.
+You could also edit the line number in front of the screen line to assign the content to a different line in the text buffer.

 |Key    | Action |
 |:------|:-------|